mantidproject/mantid/docs/source/release/v4.2.0/reflectometry.rst

 - The pause button is now disabled upon opening the interface and becomes enabled when a process starts.
 - Ensure that the TOF group cannot contain non-TOF workspaces or nested groups (nested groups are not supported so are now flattened into a single group instead).
+- An issue has been fixed where the incorrect transmission workspaces were being output when debug is on/off.

 :ref:`Release 4.2.0 <v4.2.0>`